chregu/vendure-plugin-pages/README.md

 # vendure-plugin-pages

-A simple plugin to manage "static" (or CMS) pages for your frontend.

-You can create/edit such pages in the vendure backend with multi-lingual pages.
+A [vendure.io](https://vendure.io) plugin for creating/editing multi-lingual html pages to be used by your front end.
+Not a CMS, but may save you from needing one.

 It's more of a proof of concept than an "out-of-the-box" solution (for now, at least, I don't plan to publish it as npm package, but the skeleton would be here).
 But will others help others in getting up to speed.